-Today, I did some experimenting almond butter and made these cookies.
-I was hesitant to post the recipe since the cookies were thin and chewy and I’m not a huge fan of thin and chewy, but they tasted so delicious that I had to share.
+Chewy Chocolate Almond Cookies were an experiment in using almond butter in chocolate cookies.
+I admit, I was hesitant to post the recipe since the cookies were thin and chewy and I’m not a huge fan of thin and chewy.
+However, they are quite delicious so I’m sharing the recipe for second opinions..
 If you make these, please let me know your thoughts.
-The nice thing about these, aside from being vegan (if you use vegan chocolate), is that the batch yields exactly 12 cookies.
+The nice thing about them (aside from being vegan if you use vegan chocolate), is that the batch yields exactly 12 cookies.
 I used a scant 1/2 teaspoon of salt and can definitely taste it.
-However, I kind of like the sweet/salty combo and wouldn’t reduce it myself.
+I kind of like the sweet/salty combo and wouldn’t reduce it myself.
 If you don’t like so much salt, 1/4 teaspoon would probably work.

 Chewy Chocolate Almond Cookies